What is a Conflict?

 On the Basis of Involvement

-Based on who involves in the conflict, conflict can be classified into the following five types.
+Based on who is involved in the conflict, conflict can be classified into the following five types.

 - Intrapersonal Conflicts – It is a conflict that occurs within an individual.